 For more outdoor adventures, check out one of the state's many nature centers, which offer a host of family-friendly activities as well as hiking trails.
 Happy hiking!

-Experience the famous Appalachian Trail on the Pochuck Boardwalk.
-Photo by fernjelen via Instagram.
+Experience a low-key piece of the famous Appalachian Trail on the Pochuck Boardwalk.
+Photo by fernjelen via Instagram

 Appalachian Trail Pochuck Boardwalk – Vernon

-Why not start the kids off with a hike on part of America's quintessential trails—the Appalachian?
+Why not start the kids off with a hike on part of America's quintessential trails?
 Head to this handmade boardwalk trail connecting Pochuck Mountain and Wawayanda Mountain.
 It's an easy, two-mile loop through breathtaking scenery and a spectacular suspension bridge.

 Cattus Island – Toms River